yashmatkov/fullstack-tutorial/docs/localdevelopment.md

 ## GraphQL Playground

-This should allow you to connect to localhost (http:)
+This should allow you to connect to localhost (http://localhost:8000)